wkoertgen/train.oracle12.migration/FAQ.md

 I was inspired by the idea of training **Installing and Upgrading** in a VirtualBox.
 This is what I missed all the time working as DBA.

-But  working with that Virtualbox I saw the technical limitations, eg. tiny fontsize, slow mouse pointer because of the mouse capture, difficult mounting of shared folders, the integrated SqlDeveloper unreadable with it's very tiny fontsizes and slower as usually, etc.
+But  working with that Virtualbox, I saw the technical limitations, eg. tiny fontsize, slow mouse pointer because of the mouse capture, difficult mounting of shared folders, the integrated SqlDeveloper unreadable with it's very tiny fontsizes and slower as usually, etc.
 What brought me to write my own solution was finally the circumstance, that people could learn Upgrading, but not Installing.

-In this solution one can do both: study the **different installation scripts** of Oracle SW and creating databases and one can train **Upgrading**.
+In this solution you can do much more:
+- study the **different installation scripts** of Oracle SW and creating databases
+- **experiment on** the scripts and find your way of doing things
+- train the different methods of **Upgrading**.

 Additionally you may explore and take exercises on whatever you want, eg. compare the different **Optimizers**, which is crucial for Migrations.